Tips On Adding Articles

 - Be selective about what you publish.
 If you have 10 great articles from your "back catalog" that you want to publish, make the tough call and only publish the best 2 or 3 of them.

 - Only post one per day.
-Let people savour and digest what you just published before adding anything new.
+Let people savor and digest what you just published before adding anything new.
 It's a basic psychological fact that if you forward your friend five articles in a single email, they're not likely to read any of them because the sheer bulk is a turn-off.
 However, if you pick just one of those to share, the one they just HAVE to read, they'll be much more likely to read it.

 - Play editor for a moment and ask yourself if the article is ready to be published, or if it needs a little more work.
 Could you see the article being published by your favorite independent news publication?
 We're obviously not all professional writers, and we certainly don't expect everyone who publishes on our site to be one.
 On the contrary, we encourage new writers to publish their works and to make this a place where everyone can "become the media," a place where we can all become more experienced writers.
 That said, could you imagine your peice being able to hold its own and fit in with the other content on the site?

-Additional Writing Tips brought to you by the fine folks at Worldwide Hippies:
+Additional writing tips brought to you by the fine folks at Worldwide Hippies:

 1. Write something hip and true in your favorite text program.